-No mercy for Ipswich child porn supplier
+Lawyers claim child porn ringleader may self harm in jail

 She said there was a "paramount public interest objective" in protecting children from being sexually abused "in order to supply the market".

-A panel of three judges agreed, releasing a finding on Tuesday that "this was very serious offending affecting the most innocent members of society by assisting in their corruption and exploitation".
+A panel of three judges agreed, released a finding on Tuesday that "this was very serious offending affecting the most innocent members of society by assisting in their corruption and exploitation".

 The application for leave to appeal was refused.